-Though they get less press than other programs, Go Far Rewards offer solid redemption value and good redemption options – our guide explains how to make the most of Wells Fargo rewards.
+Though it gets less press than other programs, Wells Fargo Rewards offers solid value and good redemption options.
+Our guide explains how to make the most of the program.

-Go Far® Rewards is the rewards program that’s available with two Wells Fargo credit cards.
-Although this program receives less press attention than Chase Ultimate Rewards or American Express Membership Rewards, the Go Far Rewards program offers solid value and good redemption options.
+Wells Fargo Rewards is the rewards program that’s available with one Wells Fargo credit card.
+Although this program receives less press attention than Chase Ultimate Rewards or American Express Membership Rewards, the Wells Fargo Rewards program offers solid value and good redemption options.

 Read on for all the info you need to maximize the rewards on your Wells Fargo card.

-The Go Far Rewards program offers points when you make a purchase on any Wells Fargo Rewards-based credit card.
-These points can be redeemed for several types of awards including cash back, gift cards, statement credits toward purchases and travel reservations.
+True to its name, Wells Fargo Rewards is the rewards program of the issuer Wells Fargo that earns you points for the purchases made on your Wells Fargo card.
+These points can be redeemed for several types of awards including cash, gift cards, statement credits toward purchases and travel reservations.
 You can even share your rewards with a friend or relative or use them to make a charitable donation.

-You can earn Go Far points several ways.
-The first is by using an eligible Wells Fargo consumer or small-business credit card on regular purchases.
-You can earn points as a welcome bonus and for your ongoing spending.
+You can earn Wells Fargo Rewards points in several ways.
+The easiest way is by using an eligible Wells Fargo consumer or small-business credit card (though business cards earn rewards toward Wells Fargo Business Rewards) on regular purchases.
+Like most credit cards, you can earn points as a welcome bonus and for your ongoing spending.

 Earn More Mall